IQSS/dataverse/doc/sphinx-guides/source/developers/dataset-migration-api.rst

 This experimental migration API offers an additional option with some potential advantages:

 * metadata can be specified using the json-ld format used in the OAI-ORE metadata export
-* existing PIDs can be maintained (currently limited to the case where the PID can be managed by the Dataverse software, e.g. where the authority and shoulder match those the software is configured for)
+* existing publication dates and PIDs are maintained (currently limited to the case where the PID can be managed by the Dataverse software, e.g. where the authority and shoulder match those the software is configured for)
 * adding files can be done via the standard APIs, including using direct-upload to S3

-* the dataset can be published keeping the original publication date
+This API consists of 2 calls: one to create an initial Dataset version, and one to 'republish' the dataset through Dataverse with a specified publication date.

-This API consists of 2 calls: one to create an initial Dataset version, and one to publish the version with a specified publication date.
+Both calls require super-admin privileges.

-These calls can be used in concert with other API calls to add files, update metadata for additional versions, etc.
+These calls can be used in concert with other API calls to add files, update metadata, etc. before the 'republish' step is done.

 Start Migrating a Dataset into a Dataverse Collection